emredalkiran/quizy-frontend/README.md

-# Getting Started with Create React App
+# Getting Started with quizy

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+quizy is a to be SaaS solution addressing online quiz and survey utilities.
+This is only the frontend part of the whole project.
+You can reach backend repo at [quizy-backend](https://github.com/emredalkiran/quizy)

+## Tools and Technologies Used

+The project has been bootstrapped using create-react-app.
+On top of that, I've leveraged redux, redux-thunk and redux-toolkit as well as axios and react-router so far.
+For styling, I've used [Bulma](https://bulma.io/), an open source, css only framework with no JavaScript.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, as the default scripts of create-react-app, you can run:

 ### `npm start`